Why Do My Legs Ache At Night?

 Now this is by no means an exhaustive list of all the causes for leg pain at night.
 However, when patients complain of leg pain, we first assess their physical body, daily tasks, habits and environment across these 5 areas and recommend solutions to manage pain effectively.

-Ways To Manage Leg Pain At Night
+Ways to Manage the Pain

 Ensure that you’re consuming enough magnesium from your diet.
 Eating foods that are rich in magnesium such as almonds, spinach, cashews and peanuts can help take care of magnesium deficiency that increases the chances of leg pain at night.
 If you’re considering taking any magnesium supplements, consult with your doctor to identify the right one for your symptoms.

-Frequent change in your postures earlier during the day can help reduce load and stress to your leg muscles.
+These can help attack areas in your lower body muscles before going to bed to reduce the leg aches at night.Try changing postures more frequently during the day.
+This can help reduce load and stress to your leg muscles.
 Increasing your movement and reducing standing statically limits leg pain when lying down.

 STRETCH